Back to School Plans: First Two Weeks of Spanish Class

 This is syllabus I project onto the board the night the parents meet me for back-to-school night:

-(The eyes and ears part is quotes from Musicuentos, and the Can-Do’s are modified from the ACTFL standards.)
+(The eyes and ears part is quoted from Musicuentos, and the Can-Do’s are modified from the ACTFL standards.)
 I give a different, black and white syllabus to the students that outlines our specific procedures and rules.
 Many of those are school-wide and we work through all of them over the first 2-3 weeks.
 I love this handout from Bryce Hedstrom for procedures.
+Also, this free syllabus template from Creative Language Class is awesome.

 I use interactive notebooks, and the students also have a slim 1/2 -inch binder for lyrics, typed stories, free writes, and other full-page content.
 They record bell-ringers, can-do statements, notes, target structures, and more in their interactive notebooks.